top of page

 • Challenging students to take personal and social responsibility, and to respect their own and others’ values.

-• Assessing students' skills and knowledge in a developmentally appropriate way without reliance on test scores.
+• Assessing students' skills and knowledge in a holistic and developmentally appropriate way.

 • Developing students who are confident leaders.